OSOBA @80 : It is by God’s grace that I am alive after five assassination...

 Did you ever envisage you will clock 80?

-To have been able to reach the age of 80 having survived major assassination attempts on my life is by the immense grace of God.
-That is why I take every day as an extra day from God and I give glory to Him.
+To have been able to reach the age of 80 having survived major assassination attempts, by the immense grace of God, that is why I take every day as an extra day from God and I give glory to Him.

 Why did you choose journalism when you were growing up?